graphql/graphql-spec/spec/Section 6 -- Execution.md

 ```

 In this case, only one response should be sent.
 The async payload record
-associated with the `@defer` directive should be removed and it's execution may
+associated with the `@defer` directive should be removed and its execution may
 be cancelled.

 ```json example